andizq/discminer/discminer/pca/README.md

 contours use the same threshold set by `--excursion-percentile` as the compactness calculation and are not included by `--plot-group all`.

+Pass `--plot-m0-residuals` to additionally write `_eigenimage_m0_residuals.png`.
+For every selected PC, this optional figure shows the original eigenimage, the projected azimuthal-ring mean (`m=0`), and their residual (`m>=1`).
+It uses the same mask, deprojected ring geometry, emission surface, beam-aware inner radius, azimuth sampling, and minimum ring coverage as the tabulated angular diagnostics.
+Pixels outside the outermost accepted annulus are masked.

+Pass `--plot-mpeak-residuals` to write the analogous `_eigenimage_mpeak_residuals.png` figure.
+Its first row is the `m=0`-subtracted eigenimage, the middle row is the mode from `m=1` through `--maximum-angular-mode` with the largest area-weighted power integrated over the accepted rings, and the final row removes that mode from the non-axisymmetric eigenimage.
+The selected mode is annotated in each middle-row panel and can differ between PCs.

+In both residual figures the original and removed-mode panels share a symmetric color scale, while each residual receives its own symmetric scale so that weak remaining structure stays visible.
+Scaling is robust by default at the 99.5th percentile of absolute amplitude, matching `plot-components --robust`.
+Use `--percentile` to change that percentile or `--no-robust` to use the full finite amplitude range.

 By default PC 0 is omitted from the cumulative-variance curve without renormalizing the remaining variance.
 Pass `--include-pc0-cumulative` to restore the conventional cumulative curve.
 The right-hand panels divide the